New gondola brings faster lift times and new possibilities

 With over 2,600 skiable acres, 57 named runs, and 3,100 vertical feet, there’s plenty of terrain for all levels of skiers.

 With its base right next to the lodge at 4,400-feet, you can walk right from the ticket booth and immediately be whisked nearly 2,500 vertical feet to the Summit House at 6,872-feet.
-And with Crystal's new RFID (Radio Frequency ID) direct-to-lift tickets, you can skip the ticket line.
+And with Crystal’s RFID (Radio Frequency ID) direct-to-lift tickets, you can skip the ticket line.
 With your first lift ticket purchase you get a free Go Card.
 Then on subsequent visits you can reload your Go Card right from home and never have to stand in a ticket line again.
 Walk right from the parking lot to the gondola and within less than 10 minutes be schussing down Green Valley.

-I got to first ride the new gondola on a snowy day.
-It didn't take me long to realize that my trip to the top of Crystal took less than half the time it used to take to get there via two chairlifts-and the gondola was more comfortable than the chairs!
+My first ride on the gondola was on a snowy day.
+It didn’t take me long to realize that my trip to the top of Crystal took less than half the time it used to take to get there via two chairlifts-and the gondola was more comfortable than the chairs!
 The spacious 8-person gondola cab allows for a much warmer and drier trip than an open chair.
 And with the cab nearly all encased in glass, you get quite a visual show on the way to the top as well.
-Whether you sit facing downhill staring out at the Cascade Crest, or sit facing uphill watching boarders and skiers carving up the slopes-you'll enjoy the views.
+Whether you sit facing downhill staring out at the Cascade Crest, or sit facing uphill watching boarders and skiers carving up the slopes-you’ll enjoy the views.
 And as you whizz past the last of the 13 towers, Mount Rainier in all its grander reveals itself for one of the supreme views to be had anywhere!

 The view is so magnificent from Crystal’s summit that it has instilled short term paralysis in some folks.
 But don’t panic if this happens to you; the physical effect is short term-the visual effects however, remain etched in your mind forever.
 Savor the amazing view longer by lounging at the nearby Summit House restaurant.
 Consider trying out Crystal’s “First Tracks Breakfast” on weekends and holidays; which allows you to reserve a spot at the Summit House for breakfast and get a few extra runs in before the rest of the lifts open.
 You’ll be able to make up any “lost time” staring at Rainier with this option!